justinblake1532-create/notes/1.0_General_Secuirty_Concepts/1.3/ControlFunctionalTypes.md

 # Control Functional Types

 ## Preventive
- : Designed to stop a security incident or vulnerability from occurring by preventing unauthorized access or activity <u>before<u> it happens
+ : Designed to stop a security incident or vulnerability from occurring by preventing unauthorized access or activity <u>before</u> it happens

 ## Detective
- : Identifies and records events <u>after they have occurred<u>, but <u>without<u> directly preventing them
+ : Identifies and records events <u>after they have occurred</u>, but <u>without</u> directly preventing them

 ## Corrective
- : Security measure implemented <u>after a security incident<u> to mitifate its damage and restore system to a secure state
+ : Security measure implemented <u>after a security incident</u> to mitifate its damage and restore system to a secure state

 ## Directive